top of page

 About the Recipe

 Pho soup holds a special place in my heart, not just as a delicious and comforting meal, but as a nostalgic connection to my childhood in Montreal.
 Growing up in this vibrant and multicultural city, I was fortunate to be surrounded by a diverse array of culinary delights.
 Among these, Pho soup quickly became one of my favorite take-out meals.
 The rich, aromatic broth, tender slices of beef, and fresh, crunchy bean sprouts create a harmonious blend of flavors and textures that I find utterly irresistible.
+Today I love making this a special lunch treat or as an easy healthy supper that I know my whole family will enjoy.

 Ingredients